gmaccarone/gmaccarone.github.io/_posts/2013-06-20-blocking-large-file-commits-in-git.markdown

 the `new-ref` will be a null SHA1.
 For the purposes of this hook, there should be nothing happening in a branch deletion that is of any importance to us, so we will want to skip looking at those types of operations.

+For this example I will use a bash script which calls out to the git utilities.
+I am choosing to do it this way so that we can discuss how each step works, and what is happening.
+Similar hooks could be written using modules designed to interact with git, such as [GitPython][gitpython] or [Grit][grit].

 # What does the script look like?